Skip to main content

 a WVU Native American Studies Forum

-Leaders of several Native Nations will convene at West Virginia University to share their Nations’ connection to the region and this beautiful place known today as West Virginia, “The Mountain State.”
+Leaders of several Native Nations convened at West Virginia University October 9 & 10, 2023 to share their Nations’ connection to the region and this beautiful place known today as West Virginia, “The Mountain State.”
+Recordings of their presentations are linked by name, below.

-These leaders are being welcomed to campus, situated upon Indigenous ancestral land, to discuss what their nations feel is most important for West Virginians to know.
-This is an opportunity for leaders to share in their own words, important stories, histories, perspectives, and outlooks for the future.
-The Forum is conceptualized out of concern for justice and countering generations of cultural erasure in the region.
+These leaders were welcomed to campus, situated upon Indigenous ancestral land, to discuss what their nations feel is most important for West Virginians to know.
+This was an opportunity for leaders to share in their own words, important stories, histories, perspectives, and outlooks for the future.
+The Forum was conceptualized out of concern for justice and countering generations of cultural erasure in the region.
 “This Land Was Already Loved” provides a key step forward in education, giving substance and meaningfulness to Indigenous land acknowledgement.

 Monday, Oct.
 9, 2023: Indigenous People’s Day Events